 Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Vietnam is the best Alternative to China for Product Manufacturing.
-Are you interested to see how sourcing products from Vietnam compare to China?
+Are you interested in seeing how sourcing products from Vietnam compares to China?
 Do you want to know the pros and cons of sourcing products from Vietnam?
-Are you curious as to how a sourcing company in Vietnam works?
+Are you curious about how a sourcing company in Vietnam works?
 We made this guide to help you out!

 Sourcing products is a very complex task, and adding the variable of a second country makes it even more complicated.
 Despite the difficulties, there are many reasons to look at Vietnam instead of China to source your products.
 China is a maturing market for industrialization and manufacturing, while Vietnam is rapidly growing its manufacturing base.
 As a result, Vietnam is the 3rd fastest growing economy globally and is expected to keep growing for over a decade!
 When I compare the two countries, I try to think of China as a giant, mature corporate behemoth and Vietnam as a small but promising and rapidly growing start-up.
 In this guide, we’ll go through whether it’s better to source from China or Vietnam for your next product.